d-morrison/IntroStatActivities/_book/09-A13-inference-2cat-simulation.md

 ### Additional notes

-Use this space to summarize your thoughts and take additional notes on this week's activity and material covered.
+Use this space to summarize your thoughts and take additional notes on today's activity and material covered.

 \newpage